ngoziharrison/ngozi-presentations/Cluster 10B Discussion Week 2.md

 ---
 # Beliefs Inform Practices

-It is important for us to examine the values and beliefs that inform the people who hold power and develop technologies because technology is not a values free enterprise.
-Decisions are made about priorities,
+It is important for us to examine the values and beliefs that inform the people who hold power and develop technologies,  technology is not a values free enterprise.

 ---